insected/bobbae_gcp-wiki/Kubernetes-Architecture.md

 [Kubernetes]( kubernetes  ) is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
-It has a large, rapidly growing ecosystem.
-Kubernetes services, support, and tools are widely available.

 ## Kubernetes Cluster Architecture